 I'm always on the lookout for ways for students to keep their traveling costs down, and WorkAway seems like the perfect way to do so!

 I've just returned from a trip to Italy, where I met several WorkAway workers at a restaurant I visited.
-They would spend their days picking organic vegetables and helping out the owners; then in the evenings they could sit down for a delicious homemade dinner.
+They would spend their days picking organic vegetables and helping out the owners; then in the evenings, they could sit down for a delicious homemade dinner.
 It felt like the perfect way to see the world for students: you get to experience a local insight of a place you probably wouldn't otherwise visit; you get to save money because food and accommodation is provided in exchange for your work, and you get to hang out with new people from around the world.

 What is WorkAway?

-Workaway.info is a site set up to promote fair exchange between budget travellers, language learners or culture seekers and families, individuals or organizations who are looking for help with a range of varied and interesting activities.
+Workaway.info is a site set up to promote fair exchange between budget travelers, language learners or culture seekers and families, individuals or organizations who are looking for help with a range of varied and interesting activities.

 Our philosophy is simple: